Banff Jasper Collection

 Kerkeslin Campground

-Situated along the Athabasca River, Kerkeslin offers visitors a quiet, shady spot to set up camp.
-The campground has 42 unserviced sites available on a first-come, first-served basis, with basic amenities like picnic tables, outhouses and metal fire rings.
-Paddlers can also find a spot to push off at the campground’s natural canoe launch.
+Situated along the Athabasca River and iconic Icefields Parkway, Kerkeslin offers visitors a serene, shady spot to set up camp.
+This quiet campground in Jasper has 42 unserviced sites available on a first-come, first-served basis, with basic amenities like picnic tables, outhouses and metal fire rings.
+Paddlers can also find a spot to push off at the campground's natural canoe launch.

 Maligne Canyon

-See the towering peaks of Jasper from beyond the shoreline aboard Maligne Lake Cruise.
-Once departed you’ll learn the history of the area as you make your way to Spirit Island atop deep turquoise waters.
-Prefer to steer your own ship?
-Rent a canoe, kayak or rowboat at Maligne Lake Boat Rental and set a serene course of your choosing.
+Climb aboard a Maligne Lake Cruise and see the towering peaks of Jasper from a new vantage point.
+Once departed, you'll learn the history of the area as you travel atop deep turquoise waters to the world-famous Spirit Island.
+Prefer to steer your own watercraft?
+Rent a canoe, kayak or rowboat at Maligne Lake Boat Rental and set a course of your choosing.

 Exploring the Columbia Icefield can quickly create a whole new outlook on the majesty and wonder of an ever-changing world.
-Starting from the Glacier Discovery Centre, traverse the ancient Athabasca Glacier aboard the massive Ice Explorer before spending time atop the glacier yourself.
-Then, head to the glass-bottomed Skywalk for an extraordinary perspective on the wonders of Jasper.
+Starting from the Glacier Discovery Centre, traverse the ancient Athabasca Glacier aboard a massive Ice Explorer or Ice Odyssey vehicle before walking on the ice yourself.
+Don't miss the glass-bottomed Columbia Icefield Skywalk for a breathtaking view of the dramatic Sunwapta Valley.

 Golfing at Jasper Park Lodge

-As if some of Canada’s best scenery wasn’t enough, Jasper is also home to Canada’s top-rated golf resort, Fairmont Jasper Park Lodge.
-Bring your clubs for a round in the Rockies you’re sure to remember, regardless of what you score.
+As if some of Canada’s best scenery wasn't enough, Jasper is also home to one of Canada's top-rated golf resorts at the Fairmont Jasper Park Lodge.
+The resort marks its 100th year in 2025, and the Stanley Thompson-designed course combines panoramic views and world-class design.
+Bring your clubs for a round in the Canadian Rockies you’re sure to remember, regardless of what you score.

 Wildlife Viewing

-Jasper National Park is home to much more than just humans.
-Caribou, elk, moose, mountain goats, bighorn sheep, bears and wolves all inhabit the park, with smaller animals like marmots and a variety of birds also living in Jasper.
-Morning and evening are usually the best time for sightings for most animals — check out Jasper Tourism's website for more great wildlife viewing tips.
+Residents of Jasper National Park include caribou, elk, moose, mountain goats, bighorn sheep, bears and wolves, alongside smaller animals like marmots and a variety of birds.
+Morning and evening are the best times to spot the park’s abundant wildlife.
+Check out this story for more wildlife viewing tips and safety information.

 Jasper SkyTram